Review by Gerhard Clausing •

 Artist: Douglas Stockdale (born Butler, PA; resides Rancho Santa Margarita, CA)

-Stiff-cover book of 32 pages with 16 prong-bound images, unnumbered; in poly slip-cover; Fultone® digital lithography, printed by Dual Graphics, Brea, California
+Stiff-cover book of 32 pages with 16 prong-bound pages in poly slip-cover; Fultone® digital lithography, printed by Dual Graphics, Brea, California